 - other expenses unrelated to camps, sports or excursions.

 Schools are responsible for:

 - communicating to families the availability of CSEF to eligible students

-- entering all applications onto the (login required) for processing before the end of Term 2 (25 June 2021)
+- entering all applications onto the (login required) for processing before 13 August 2021

 - ensuring any monies received from the CSEF are used for the cost of camps, sport or excursions for the benefit of the eligible student

 - communicating to an eligible student’s parent/carer as to how the school intends to allocate the CSEF payment to help the student.

-Schools must process applications for CSEF payments as set out in the guidance by the end of Term 2 (25 June 2021).
+Schools must process applications for CSEF payments as set out in the guidance by 13 August 2021.